FinalCAD/staircase/README.md

 ### What's a Staircase?

-A Staircase can be see as a matrix, this matrix is the composition of sectors, it can have a variable of number of columns and rows
+A Staircase can be see as a matrix, this matrix is the composition of sectors, it can have a variable number of columns and rows

 ### Models architecture